a-leks-icon/AIRAL/README.md

 ## DoReCo Languages

-The language specific scripts were written to manipulate data from the DoReCo corpus for the following languages:
+Languages, for which specific scripts were written, are the following:

 * Arapaho
 * Bora